Get the Tata Capital App to apply for Loans & manage your account. Download Now

 On the final day of your home loan settlement, here’s what happens:

-• The solicitor finalises the legal and admin tasks.
+• The solicitor finalizes the legal and admin tasks.
 It includes communication with the vendor’s solicitor and mortgage lender.

 • This meeting is not usually attended by the buying and selling parties, and may cause a little delay.
 Therefore, it is not advisable to immediately try to move into the new house.

-• Once the final paperwork and payment have been cleared, you get the property ownership.
+• Once the final paperwork and payment have been cleared, you will get the property ownership.

 • Now, you can take the keys from the agent and start with the move-in process.